-Box turtles are primarily terrestrial, which means that they spend the majority of their time living on land as opposed to water.
+Box turtles are terrestrial, which means that they spend most of their time on land.
 Does that mean they can’t swim?
-Here’s what I have found out.
+Here’s the answer.

 Can Box Turtles Swim?